PlasmaPy/PlasmaPy/docs/development/code_guide.rst

   ``omega_ce`` as a function name will make the code less readable to people who are unfamiliar with this particular notation.

+* Physical formulae should be inputted without first evaluating all of the physical constants.
+For example, the following line of code obscures information about the physics being represented:

+>>> omega_ce = 1.76e7*(B/units.G)*units.rad/units.s

+  In contrast, the following line of code shows the exact formula which makes the code much more readable.

+>>> omega_ce = (e * B) / (m_e * c)

+  The origins of numerical coefficients in formulae should be documented.

 * Docstrings should describe the physics associated with these quantities in ways that are understandable to students who are taking their first course in plasma physics while still being useful